-Students can view dates and times of information sessions via Campus Cruiser or the RCC website.
+Students can view dates and times of information sessions via the RCC website.
 The purpose of the information session is to answer questions about the program and for representatives from the Radiography program to share important information.
 Students who do not attend will not be admitted into the program.